DNYFZR/DataSci/README.md

 13. Intro to Probability
 14. Conditional Probability
 15. Hypothesis Testing
+16. Machine Learning - k-Nearest Neighbors (kNN)

-The course also covers areas such as Git, command line and PySpark.
+The course also covered areas such as Git & command line operations.